-Using this repetitive swapping (Eq. \ref{eq:series_rule_c}) and distillation (Eq. \ref{eq:parallel_rule_c}), we establish a direct entanglement link between two distant nodes (similar to ConPT).
-Unlike ConPT, herein, we only consider the shortest paths between two nodes.
+Using this repetitive swapping [Eq. \ref{eq:series_rule_c}] and distillation [Eq. \ref{eq:parallel_rule_c}], we establish a direct entanglement link between two distant nodes, similar to ConPT.
+Unlike ConPT, here, we consider only the shortest paths between two nodes.
 After establishing entanglement between all possible pairs of nodes, we perform singlet conversion using Eq. \ref{eq:SCP}.
-However, the singlet conversion probability for each edge will be different and depend on associated values of $c$ and $\theta$.
-From Eqs. \ref{eq:series_rule_c} and \ref{eq:parallel_rule_c}, we obtain the values of concurrence, $c$, associated with new entangled states.
-The associated values of $\theta$ can be easily determined by a change of variables as described in Eq. \ref{eq:concurrence}.
-In the case of entanglement swapping, the new entangled state will be a mixed state.
-We will have four pure states, $c^{\prime}_k$, with probability, $\omega_k$.
-The concurrence of the new mixed entangled state will be $C_k=\sum_{k=1}^4 \omega_k c^{\prime}_k$.
-However, if we consider $XZ$ bell state for projection, it has been reported that all $c^{\prime}_k$ will be identical with equal probability $\omega_k$ \cite{Meng2021,Perseguers2008}.
-Therefore, we will have $C_k= c^{\prime}_k$.
-After obtaining a direct link of non-maximally entangled states, we apply the singlet conversion technique to get a maximally entangled state.
+However, the singlet conversion probability for each edge is different and depends on associated values of $c$ and $\theta$.
+From Eqs. \ref{eq:series_rule_c} and \ref{eq:parallel_rule_c}, we obtain the values of concurrence $c$ associated with new entangled states.
+The associated values of $\theta$ can be easily determined by a change in variables as described in Eq. \ref{eq:concurrence}.
+In the case of entanglement swapping, the new entangled state is a mixed state.
+We have four pure states $c^{\prime}_k$ with probability $\omega_k$.
+The concurrence of the new mixed entangled state is $C_k=\sum_{k=1}^4 \omega_k c^{\prime}_k$.
+However, it has been reported that, if we consider $XZ$ bell state for projection all $c^{\prime}_k$ will be identical with equal probability $\omega_k$ \cite{Meng2021,Perseguers2008}.
+Therefore, we would have $C_k= c^{\prime}_k$.
+After obtaining a direct link of nonmaximally entangled states, we apply the singlet conversion technique to get a maximally entangled state.